 The first and second conferences of the IPHGE took place in 2015 and 2017 in Washington, DC and led to the development of country-specific initiatives on education about the Holocaust and genocide in 16 different countries from all UNESCO regions.

 UNESCO’s programme on education about the Holocaust and genocide is part of the Organization’s efforts to promote Global Citizenship Education to empower learners to become responsible and active global citizens who value human dignity and respect for all.

 A living memorial to the Holocaust, the U.S.Holocaust Memorial Museum inspires citizens and leaders worldwide to confront hatred, prevent genocide, and promote human dignity.
 Federal support guarantees the Museum’s permanent place on the National Mall, and its far-reaching educational programs and global impact are made possible by generous donors.
 With unique power and authenticity, the Museum teaches millions of people each year about the dangers of unchecked hatred and the need to prevent genocide.
 The Museum encourages citizens to act by cultivating a sense of moral responsibility so that they will respond to the monumental challenges that confront our world.

-The International Conference on Education and the Holocaust receives the generous support of:
+The International Program on Holocaust and Genocide Education receives the generous support of:

 Legacy Heritage Fund